jfh3/PYFIT-FF/README.md

 1) Use the following command to get the PYFIT-FF source code from Github
  	- git clone https://github.com/jfh3/PYFIT-FF
-	- Alternatively you can use the green "clone or download" button on https://github.com/jfh3/PYFIT-FF
+	- Alternatively you can  manually use the green "clone or download" button on https://github.com/jfh3/PYFIT-FF
  	- This will make a directory called "PYFIT-FF" on your machine

-2) Use the following commands to make PYFIT executable from any directory
+2) Use the following commands to make PYFIT executable from any directory on your machine
  	- mv PYFIT-FF ~/bin
 	- cd ~/bin/
 	- ln -s PYFIT-FF/src/pyfit.py  PYFIT

-	- Note: because pyfit.py has the line #!/usr/bin/env python3 it can be run like executable and therefore your system will find PYFIT in ~/bin and add it to the PATH
+Once these commands are run your system should automatically find the link to PYFIT in ~/bin/ and add it to the PATH which can then be called from the command line.
+Because pyfit.py has the line #!/usr/bin/env python3 it can be run like executable

 3) Run PYFIT using the provided example to get started
 	- cd PYFIT-FF/example/
-	- pyfit input.json
+	- PYFIT input.json
+	- Note: The command "PYFIT input.json" points the link in ~/bin/ and executes the program.
+An alternative is to run pyfit directly from the /src/ directory
+		* cd PYFIT-FF/src/
+		* python3.7 pyfit.py input.json

 + Additional comments
 	- This code has been tested on Linux and macOS systems, however, assuming the following dependencies are met for your python implementation then the code should run on windows OS as well.